Translate

 Reaction Quenching

 An option is to use some water, but not the large volumes that result in a second phase.
 In the laboratory, the volume of water used in a quench often doubles the total volume in the reaction vessel.
 When the quench is done by pouring, with vigorous stirring, the reaction mixture onto an ice-water slush, the final volume is usually still greater.
 Such large volumes are frequently used ‘just to be sure’ because the laboratory reactions are not investigated enough to figure out the actual lowest amount of water that is needed.
-At scale, the total reactor volume immediately after quenching, but before the separation of this water, is very often the point of maximum reactor volume and, as such, it controls the batch size.
+At scale, the total reactor volume immediately after quenching, but before the separation of this water, is very often the point of maximum reactor volume, and as such it controls the batch size.
 That is, using larger quench volumes than necessary immediately lowers the possible throughput for the process step.
 Increasing the volume at the point of maximum volume in the reactor increases the cost per kilogram of intermediate product from the step.
 Investigating the quench that is sufficient to do the job but keeps the lowest maximum reactor volume can pay off by keeping the throughput of the process step high.
-This is most critical for the early steps of a multistep process.
+This is most consequential for the early steps of a multistep process.

 Increased Waste and Disposal Costs

 Replacements for copious amounts of water could be ammonium chloride or ammonium acetate both of which are quite soluble in lower alcohols and which only create volatile residues.
 These would also satisfy the buffering function.
-In other situations acetic acid or ammonia might work.
+In other situations, acetic acid or ammonia might work.
 Grignard reactions and hydride reduction reactions are often treated with ethyl acetate.

-Even if water-organic partitioning in a liquid-liquid extraction cannot be avoided in the work-up procedure, using a minimum volume of quench can still be an advantage.
-Once the reaction has been stopped it may be possible to reduce the volume of the reaction mixture by distillation before adding the larger portion of the aqueous extraction phase.
+Even if water-organic partitioning in a liquid-liquid extraction cannot be avoided in the work-up procedure, using a minimum volume of quench can still be worthwhile.
+Once the reaction has been stopped it may be possible to reduce the volume of the reaction mixture by distilling some solvent before adding the larger portion of the aqueous extraction phase.
 In this way, the volume/kg of product at the point of maximum volume will still be kept lower and the throughput maintained or increased.
 For example, an alkylation under strongly basic anhydrous conditions could be quenched with ammonium chloride in methanol and then the volume of the reaction mixture could be reduced by half using vacuum distillation before adding water for an acid-base extraction to purify the product by phase shifting.
 The volume/kg at the point of maximum volume might thus be reduced by half and the number of runs required to meet a production target cut in half.

 Alternative Methods for Drying an Organic Liquid

+In what follows, 'drying an organic liquid' means reducing the water content; most often to negligible or alternately to any other practically acceptable level.
 Drying is often not necessary.
 In the laboratory drying an organic solution is conducted routinely.
 Most often no effort is made to determine whether it is useful or necessary.
 Drying may be performed because the cut between an aqueous and an immiscible organic phase may not be perfect and there may be a concern about small water droplets in the organic layer.
 In the lab, it is easier to be overly safe rather than sorry.
 In the plant, discovering that drying is not an operational concern can save significant time and money.

 Another procedure that can remove water from a solution is to add a reagent that reacts preferentially with water and produces products that are more easily removed than water.
 Triethyl orthoformate or trimethyl orthoacetate, for example, can consume water and produce ester/alcohol products.
 DMF dimethylacetal can react with water to produce dimethylformamide and methanol.
-Bis-trimethylsilyl-trifluoracetamide can react with water to give Bis trimethylsilylether and trifluoracetamide.
+Bis-trimethylsilyl-trifluoracetamide can react with water to give Bis-trimethylsilylether and trifluoracetamide.

 Replacing Charcoal Treatment